cyberbus-net/cyberbus-js-client/README.md

 # cyberbus-js-client

 A javascript / typescript http client and type system for cyberbus.
-Forked from cyberbus.
+Forked from lemmy.

 ## Installation